 Senator Kirsten Gillibrand is trying for the third time to pass legislation that would require safety requirements for big rigs – legislation that has the potential to save hundreds of lives each year.
-According to a CBS news report, the bill, Stop Underrides Act, was reintroduced by Gillibrand, a Democratic senator from New York, and Senator Marco Rubio, a Republican from Florida.
-The bill would essentially require guards on the sides and front of all new tractor-trailers and update safety standards for underride guards on the rear of trucks to protect the drivers around them.
+According to a CBS news report, the Stop Underrides Act bill was reintroduced by Gillibrand, a Democratic senator from New York, and Senator Marco Rubio, a Republican from Florida.
+The bill would require guards on the sides and front of all new tractor-trailers and update safety standards for underride guards on the rear of trucks to protect the drivers around them.

 Catastrophic Truck Underride Crashes

-A truck underride crash can be absolutely devastating, especially to those who are inside a passenger vehicle.
+A truck underride crash can be devastating, especially to those who are inside a passenger vehicle.
 Underride crashes typically occur when a smaller passenger vehicle slides fully or partially under a large truck or semi-trailer during a collision.
 According to the Insurance Institute of Highway Safety (IIHS), in 2019 alone, more than 850 people died in crashes with the side or rear of a semi.

 A Much-Needed Law